• Skip to primary navigation

 🥄 Equipment

-You will need a knife and chopping board for finely dicing the onion, garlic, carrot and celery, as well as a heavy-based casserole or pan to make the pork bolognese.
+You will need a knife and chopping board for finely dicing the onion, garlic, carrot and celery (or use a mini chopper), as well as a heavy-based casserole or pan to cook the pork bolognese.

 🔪 Instructions